 Fewer than three weeks later, Dora’s fame grew larger — for the wrong reasons.

 On September 21, 1938, Ratjen took a train from Vienna to Cologne.
 The conductor thought she was a man dressed as a woman — a crime of some sort in Nazi Germany — and ordered her off the train, to be questioned by police.
 Dora objected and provided her offical, government-issued papers to the officer.
 These documents — shy of lifting up her skirt — were the most definitive evidence of her being a female.
 But the police continued the investigation and threatened a physical examination, according to Spiegel.
-Dora refused to be examined and, rather risk arrest for obstructing justice, admitted the truth.
+Dora refused to be examined rather than risk arrest for obstructing justice, admitted the truth.
 The conductor was correct.
 Dora was a man.

 Dora had been living as a woman her whole life but was, in fact, male.
 He was born with malformed male genitals and the midwife who delivered him at first said he was a boy, then, seeing the birth defect, reconsidered and told Ratjen’s parents that the baby was a girl.
 He was christened “Dora” and his parents brought him up as a girl, never addressing the biological truth.
 According to Futility Closet, Dora told the police that at age 10 or 11, he realized he was male, but as an adolescent, did not want to question his parents’ decision to raise him as a young woman.
 Ratjen hid his true gender for nearly a decade after, which gave him the reputation as a shy, weird loner among other female athletes, who wondered why he snored, shaved his legs often, and was never one to use the communal showers.